ChadCottle/cs90/README.md

 ## Create our initial ec2 instance that will run our web application<br/>
 Choose a region that will run an instance as well as CD and CP<br/>
-Launch a simple aws linux app with in a VPC’s public subnet<br/>
+Launch a simple aws linux app within a VPC’s public subnet<br/>
 Auto-assign a public IP<br/>
 Choose our IAM role that was created earlier for instances: *CDInstanceRole*<br/>